This tasty Red Beans and Rice dish is made with white rice infused with creole flavors, like Cajun seasoning, red kidney beans, peppers, and more.

 Melt butter in a large skillet over medium heat.
-Add bell peppers and onions; cook and stir until crisp-tender.
+Add bell peppers and onions; cook, stirring occasionally, until crisp-tender, 3-5 minutes.

-Add beans, broth and seasoning; stir.
+Add beans, broth and seasoning; stir to combine.
 Bring to a boil.

 Stir in rice and cover.
 Remove from heat.
 Let stand for 5 minutes.
 Fluff with a fork.
 Serve with pepper sauce, if using.